simonteozw/tp/docs/DeveloperGuide.md

 Its behaviors should help users complete their intended tasks quickly and conveniently, but avoid getting in their way by forcing users to follow some strange constraints.

-The following section states some important feature design consideration the team has made during the development of the app
+The following section states some important feature design considerations the team has made during the development of the app

 ----
 **When the module code is edited, all associated lessons/tasks/contact tags are edited as well**